HD DVD: End of releases

 The final HD DVD major-studio releases in the United States were Paramount's Into the Wild, Warner's P.S.
 I Love You and Twister, on May 27, 2008.
 In June, the final HD DVD, Freedom: 6, was released by Bandai Visual, which acknowledged the demise of HD DVD, but stated that it wanted to complete the release of the seven-part Freedom Project, of which six parts had been released.
 The seventh part, due for August 2008, never saw a release.
 Disco Pigs was announced but postponed, with no new date announced for release.
 Pan's Labyrinth is also notable as New Line Cinema's only film to be released on HD DVD, as the studio quickly shifted to Blu-ray.

 Death Proof was released on HD DVD format as a special-release steelbook by Senator Films in Germany on December 15, 2008.

 On April 3, 2010, Engadget reported that Anthem Films would release the film Deadlands 2: Trapped on HD DVD in a limited run of 500 copies.
 This eventually happened in the form of HD DVD-Rs.
 Deadlands: The Rising, announced on September 5, 2010, was released on HD DVD in limited numbers.
 As with the previously released Deadlands 2: Trapped, the film was pressed on HD DVD-R disc.

-Warner Blu-ray Disc replacements in the U.S.
+Warner HD-DVD to Blu-ray (BDMV) Disc replacements in the U.S.A.

 In mid-2009, Warner offered to replace any HD DVD Warner home video release with a Blu-ray Disc equivalent for $4.95, plus $6.95 shipping to the contiguous United States or $8.95 to Alaska, Hawaii or Puerto Rico.
 The deal required the HD DVD's original sleeve art to be returned to Warner as proof of purchase.
 The turnaround time for processing was approximately two weeks.
 Multi-disc sets were exchangeable at a discount, such as $14.95 for the five-disc Blade Runner release rather than $24.75.
 No exchanges were offered to customers outside the United States.

+Capacity

+An HD DVD has a capacity of 15,076,554,752 bytes.
+A dual-layer HD DVD (HD DVD+R/+RW DL or /DVD-R/-RW DL) can store 33,393,473,536 bytes.
+This capacity is used by the file contents and a small part is used by the file system overhead and by file names and folder names.
+The file structure on a HD DVD-Video would start at the VIDEO and AUDIO folders on a HD DVD-Video disc.
+This would be the case for HD DVD-Video regular (Single layer (SL))/HD DVD-Video DL (Dual layer).